-Many of you will know about the involvement of the Story Massage team with Cocoro, a Japanese charity providing long-term aromatherapy and positive touch activities for the adults and children affected by the Japanese tsunami.
-Here we write about the benefits of Story Massage for the Japanese children suffering from the aftermath of the tsunami.
+The Story Massage Programme was first pioneered by Cocoro, a Japanese charity providing long-term aromatherapy and positive touch activities for the adults and children affected by the Japanese tsunami.
+Here we write about the benefits of the Story Massage Programme for the Japanese children suffering from the aftermath of the tsunami.

 Positive Touch Activities for Children, Staff and Parents

-We are delighted that the Cocoro team has now become Story Massage Centre of Excellence.
+We are delighted that the Cocoro team has now become Centre of Excellence.
 Cocoro charity was founded by Japanese aromatherapist, Takiko Ando with support from local social worker, Keiko Sugawara.
 The charity was set up to offer emotional support for the victims.
-Mary Atkinson, co-founder of Story Massage is their UK representative.
+Mary Atkinson, co-founder of the Story Massage Programme, is their UK representative.

-We first introduced Story Massage for Japanese children in nurseries and kindergartens back in 2012, and it was so uplifting to see the smiles on the faces of the children during a period a trauma and loss.
+We first introduced the Story Massage Programme for Japanese children in nurseries and kindergartens back in 2012, and it was so uplifting to see the smiles on the faces of the children during a period a trauma and loss.
 The children were eager to share this simple positive touch activity with their families.
-We heard that they visited shelters and shared Story Massage with others, making a real difference to the community.
-Takiko Ando and Keiko Sugawara are both winners of our Best Practice Award for using Story Massage with such beneficial effects for the local children.
+We heard that they visited shelters and shared massage stories with others, making a real difference to the community.

 Long-Term Effects of Trauma